Port

 Meals Included

-This accessible Nagasaki tour is designed for all guests, including those using a wheelchair.
-From the cutting-edge Gunkanjima Museum to the scenic charm of Glover Garden, this experience offers a deep dive into Nagasaki's past and present, along with a taste of its iconic local cuisine.
+From the Atomic Bomb Museum to the scenic charm of Glover Garden, this experience offers a deep dive into Nagasaki's past and present, along with a taste of its iconic local cuisine.

 Lunch features Nagasaki champon, a regional specialty with Chinese influences.
 This hearty noodle dish is made with a rich white soup from pork or chicken bones, thick noodles, and an assortment of vegetables, meat, and seafood.